Anuprita579/Digital_Artwork_MarketPlace/README.md

    - Smart contracts handle the transparent and secure transfer of ownership.

 #### Why It's Unique:
-- NFTs and Digital Art: The project leverages the rising trend of non-fungible tokens (NFTs) and allows artists to tokenize their digital artwork on the Solana blockchain, providing a decentralized platform for art trading.
+- NFTs and Digital Art: The project leverages the rising trend of non-fungible tokens (NFTs) and allows artists to tokenize their digital artwork on the Solana blockchain, creating a safe and open place to buy and sell art.
 - Decentralized Transactions: Using Solana for transactions ensures a decentralized and secure environment for buying and selling digital art, without relying on traditional payment processors.

 ### Functions